andrebianchessi/msc/thesis/chapters/01_introduction.md

 - We hypothesize that PINN might be excellent for this case for it can be trained with a very small dataset
-- We also propose to train an AI that replaces the optimization as a whole, so that the mechanical system at hand can be quickly optimized for other cases
+- We also propose to train an AI that replaces the optimization as a whole, so that the mechanical system at hand can be quickly optimized for other cases, which can be very useful in some cases.